GoPlausible/algorand-remote-mcp/README.md

   - Secure storage of sensitive wallet credentials
   - Ed25519 keypair operations for cryptographic functions
   - Secure key management without exposing private keys
-  - Migration path from previously used KV-based to vault-based accounts
   - Policy that all new accounts use the secure Ed25519 secrets engine
 - **Service Bindings**: Inter-worker communication for secure vault operations